Riegooo/Riegooo/README.md

 # 👋 Hi there
-An aspiring Software Engineer currently pursuing a Bachelor of Science in Computer Science, specializing in backend development.
-Passionate about learning new technologies, building innovative projects, and continuously improving coding skills to create efficient and scalable solutions. 🚀
+Computer Science student aspiring to be a Software Engineer, focused on backend development.
+Always learning, building, and improving to create efficient and scalable solutions.

 > “Talk is cheap.
 Show me the code.” — Linus Torvalds